trev3d/vrcfox/README.md

 # vrcfox
 a tiny bare-bones VRChat avatar featuring color customization and face tracking

+licensed under the Creative Commons Attribution-NonCommercial 4.0 International License, so as long as you don't make any money off of the contained assets you can do whatever you want with them!

 (todo, record facetracking video!)

 ### [Sketchfab preview](https://sketchfab.com/3d-models/vrcfox-9ed90de72e9c437b8820cbf0eeb32a50)